ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 - Unable to search for selected textbook after syllabus upload; no results found
   - Potential fix: Searching for the textbook(s) by title or author
-- Separate tab for eBook, Google Play, Amazon
+- Separate tab for Ebook, Google Play, Amazon
   - Potential fix: The user must close out of the additional tab
 - No results based on search parameters
   - Potential fix: Try new search parameters